ncapito/rvajs-genai-presentation/README.md

 **Key Technologies**:
 - LangChain.js for orchestration
-- Azure OpenAI for GPT-4
+- Azure AI Foundry for GPT-4, embeddings, and image generation
 - Anthropic Claude for vision AI
 - Zod for type-safe schemas
+- SSE for real-time progress updates

 ---